-In order to minimize costs and time requirements and maximize comparison with other moose demographic data, the habitat survey is flown concurrent with and using the same methods as the annual moose population survey (DelGiudice, 2013).
+In order to minimize costs and time requirements and maximize comparison with other moose demographic data, the habitat survey is flown concurrent with and using the same methods as the annual moose population survey (DelGiudice, 2014).
 The population survey uses a stratified random sampling technique with 3 strata based on expected moose density.
 The demographic data from the habitat survey are incorporated into the population survey results through the use of a permanent 4th stratum.

 Habitat survey plots were located across moose range in northeastern Minnesota (Figure 1.)
 All survey plots were rectangular (5 x 2.67 mi.) and 8,544 acres in size.
-The survey was flown using 2 MNDNR Bell Jet Ranger (OH-58) helicopters.
+The survey was flown using 2 DNR Bell Jet Ranger (OH-58) helicopters.
 The program DNRSurvey, on Toughbook® tablet style computers, was used to record survey data.
-Visibility bias was considered by using a sightability model to account for visual obstruction (Giudice et al. 2012).
-Visual obstruction was defined as the proportion of vegetation within a circle (30-ft radius or roughly 4 moose lengths) that would prevent an observer from seeing a moose when circling that spot from an oblique angle.
+Visibility bias was considered using a sightability model to account for visual obstruction (Giudice et al. 2012).
+Visual obstruction was defined as the proportion of screening cover within four animal lengths (approx. 30 ft radius circle) of the first animal seen as measured from the location and angle of the initial sighting.
 If more than 1 moose was observed at a location, visual obstruction was based on the first moose sighted.
-Accounting for visibility bias provided a corrected estimate of moose numbers for each plot.
+For the purposes of this report, accounting for visibility bias helps provide an index of moose numbers for each plot and may assist in tracking changes to a plot's visual obstruction levels as a result of vegetation changes over time.

-After consultation with local tribal, MNDNR and SNF staff in late 2011, 3 plots in each of 3 treatments types were selected to be flown as part of this survey.
-Treatment types were defined as wildfire, prescribed fire (Rx), and broadly as timber management.
-Plots were selected for a variety of reasons, including coverage across northeastern Minnesota moose range, availability of previous years' survey data, percentage of a plot impacted by a treatment, and time since treatment or until a planned treatment.
+After consultation with local tribal, DNR and SNF staff in late 2011, 3 plots in each of 3 treatments types were selected to be flown as part of this survey.
+Treatment types were defined as wildfire, prescribed (Rx) burns, and broadly as timber management.
+Plots were selected for a variety of reasons, including geographic distribution, availability of previous years' survey data, percentage of a plot impacted by a treatment, and time since treatment or until a planned treatment.
 Descriptions of vegetative type and ages, ownership patterns, and harvest history for timber management plots were obtained from local MNDNR and SNF wildlife staff.
 Information on fire history, acres burned, and 1999 blowdown patterns was obtained from SNF geographic information system (GIS) layers.
+Moose locations in this report are overlaid on summer 2010 Farm Service Agency photos provided by Minnesota Geospatial Image Service.
 The intention is to fly each of the 9 habitat plots on an annual basis for an estimated 20 years in order to help minimize the influence of annual variation of observed moose and to determine how moose response to a disturbance or treatment changes over time.

 Figure 1.
-Locations of the 9 moose habitat survey plots.
-The red line delineates primary moose range and the vellow line the boundary of the Boundary Waters Canoe Area Wilderness.
+Locations and treatment types of the 9 moose habitat survey plots.